aragon/aragon-cli/docs/Main-commands.md

 - `--port`: The port where the devchain will be started.
 - `--network-id`: Network id to connect with.
 - `--block-time`: Specify blockTime in seconds for automatic mining.
+- `--accounts`: Number of accounts to print.
+Defaults to `2`.
 - `--files`: The path to the files that will be published.
 Defaults to the current directory.
+- `bump`: Type of bump (major, minor or patch) or version number to publish the app.
 - `--build`: A flag to specify whether the webapp should be built while publishing, running the script specified in `build-script` of `package.json`.
 Defaults to `true`.
 - `--build-script`: The name of the NPM script in your app that will be used for building the webapp.
 - `--prepublish`: A flag to specify whether to run a prepublish script specified in `prepublish-script` of `package.json`.
 Defaults to `true`.
+- `--prepublish-script`: The name of the NPM script in your app that will be run before publishing the app.
+Defaults to `prepublishOnly`.
 - `--template`: The name of the contract that will be deployed as the [DAO template](templates-intro.md) that will be used to create your DAO.
 If no Template is provided it will use a default Template that sets up the DAO with just your app (`bare-template.aragonpm.eth`).
 - `--template-init [argument1 ... argumentN]`: The constructor arguments for the Template contract, each separated by a space.
 See the [deploy command](#aragon-deploy) for more information on constructor arguments.
-- `--template-deploy-event`: Arguments to be passed to the template constructor.
-Defaults to `DeployInstance`.
-- `--prepublish-script`: The name of the NPM script in your app that will be run before publishing the app.
-Defaults to `prepublishOnly`.
+- `--template-deploy-event`: Event name that the template will fire on success.
+Defaults to `DeployDao`.
-- `bump`: Type of bump (major, minor or patch) or version number to publish the app.
+- `--template-new-instance`: The function on the template that is called to create a new DAO.
+Defaults to the `newInstance` function for `bare-template.aragonpm.eth`.
+- `--template-args`: The arguments that the function to create the template is called with.
+Defaults to an array of arguments.
+To use arrays use the following format `["'0xB24b...73a7', '0xB24b...73a7'"]`.
 - `--client`: Whether to start the Aragon client or not.
 Defaults to `true`.
 - `--client-version`: Version of Aragon client used to run your sandboxed app.
 - `--client-port`: Port being used by Aragon client.